jaygoldman/harmony-mobile/docs/asset-pipeline.md

-# Harmony Mobile Asset Pipeline
+# Conductor Mobile Asset Pipeline

 This document outlines how brand assets flow into the React Native workspace and where to drop placeholders while design deliverables are in progress.